jcalixte/rnrps/article/article.md

 #### Configuration

-Create a admin and configure CouchDb as a single node.
+Create an admin and configure CouchDb as a single node.

 #### Create the `RPS` database